Coveted by familiar faces like Lena Dunham, Kitty and Vibe offers swimwear that has cup sizes for your butt. Need we say more?

 CA: I ran into Lena Dunham while working at The Wing.
 She’s always been a huge inspiration to me, especially when I was building Kitty and Vibe.
 The energy she exudes when dancing in her underwear in her bedroom on her show, Girls, was precisely the magic I wanted to provide for my customers.

 I wrote a simple thank you note on the back of a sticker and slid it onto her table when she went to take a phone call.
 Next thing I know, she slid into my DMs, and I was able to send her a suit.
-She wears the Cleo in the Underwire and Cheeky bottoms and says it’s her “favorite swimsuit of the season.”
+She wears the Reversible Underwire Top and Reversible Cheeky Bottoms.

 AD: What strategies do you use to build your brand awareness and engage your community and following?